 "Details: Status: Broken-Xml-File(s)

-Error loading metadata file 'ObjectName__c-da.objectTranslation': Not a valid enumeration for type: class com.sforce.soap.metadata.Gender"
+Error loading metadata file 'ObjectName__c-da.objectTranslation': Not a valid enumeration for type: class com.sforce.soap.metadata.Gender".

-Broken-Xml-Files(s) -> This means one or more of your xml files in Git contains incorrect data.
+"Broken-Xml-Files(s)": This means that one or more .xml files in Git contain incorrect data.

-Error loading metadata file 'ObjectName__c-da.objectTranslation' -> This is the file that is broken in Git.
+Which file(s) is/are incorrect?
+If you continue to review the information in the email, you will see “Error loading metadata file 'ObjectName__c-da.objectTranslation':” This is the file that is broken in Git.

-Not a valid enumeration for type: class com.sforce.soap.metadata.Gender -> The value in the tag Gender in the file above is incorrect.
+What exactly is broken?
+This piece of information is also provided in the error: “Not a valid enumeration for type: class com.sforce.soap.metadata.Gender”.
+The value of the gender tag included in the file above is incorrect.

-The issue is being caused most likely by the value <!-- Neuter --> in the tag <gender></gender> in the .xml file provided in the error.
-That kind of value is not supported and it's breaking the .xml file.
+This issue is most likely being caused by the value <!-- Neuter --> in the <gender></gender> tag of the .xml file provided in the error, since this type of value is not supported and is breaking the .xml file.

-When retrieving the object translation and the corresponding object, the object translation .xml file retrieved by the Salesforce Metadata API contains the values not translated added in the tags with comments.
-This is causing an issue with a particular tag: <gender><!-- Neuter --></gender>
+When retrieving the object translation and the corresponding object, the object translation .xml file retrieved by Salesforce’s Metadata API contains the values that are not translated and are added in the tags with comments.
+This is causing an issue with a particular tag: <gender><!-- Neuter --></gender>.

-Remove the tag <gender><!-- Neuter --></gender> completely.
+Remove the tag <gender><!-- Neuter --></gender> completely:

-Change <gender><!-- Neuter --></gender> into <gender>Neuter</gender>.
+Replace <gender><!-- Neuter --></gender> with <gender>Neuter</gender>: